philippoo66/optolink-splitter/README.md

  - There are other feature branches - look at if you like

 Attention:
- - If you use virtual environment, please use feature branch nodynimport! (the dynamic import of the mqtt_util module in main currently does not work in virtual environment)
+ - If you do not use MQTT, please use feature branch no_mqtt!
+In this case you don't need to install phao-mqtt.

 ### System Overview:
 ![grafik](https://github.com/philippoo66/optolink-splitter/assets/122479122/10185cc5-0eed-4bc3-a8d7-b385c4e73aaf)